 I consider a net worth statement to be a snapshot of your current financial picture, so when it comes time to draw from my RRSP and distribute the RESP to my kids, net worth will decrease accordingly.

 We bought our home in 2011 for $425,000 and developed our basement a few years later, increasing its value to $450,000.
-Last year I bumped up the market value by 2 percent (which is still less than its city-assessed value), but the local real estate market has since flattened and so I’ve left the value at $459,000 this year.
+The next year I bumped up the market value by 2 percent (which is still less than its city-assessed value), but the local real estate market has since flattened – with nothing selling in our price range – and so I’ve left the value at $459,000 for the past three years.

 How did this year go for you?
-Did you move the needle forward on your net worth, despite the recent stock market dip?
-Let me know in the comments.
+Did the rising stock market drive your net worth higher?
+Let me know in the comments below.